 Plyometrics or plyometric exercises are a form of strengthening exercise, incorporating jumping, bounding and hopping movements, which works to increase power in the muscles.
 Power is used in the vast majority of all sports and so plyometrics can be used to help develop this for most athletes.

-Below are a few very basic plyometric exercises using hoops which are good for the later stages of rehabilitation.
-More advanced exercises may be used for improving sports performance.
-Plyometrics is an advanced training technique, which should only be used by experienced athletes who have already developed their basic strength.
+Here we outline some basic plyometric exercises used in the later stages of sports rehabilitation.
+Plyometrics is an advanced training technique, which should only be used by experienced athletes who have already developed basic strength.